mzmehmood1/mzmehmood1.github.io/_pages/research.md

 **Selected Work in Progress**
 -----

+"Weather and Effort in Public Administration"\
+*with Juan Esteban Garzon, Saad Gulzar, Juan Felipe Ladino and Daniel Rogger*

 "The Political Economy of Environmental Protection: Evidence from India"\
 *with Juan Felipe Ladino and Suraj R. Nair*

+"Mobile Mentoring: Supporting Education of Children of Sex Workers in Kenya"\
+*with Stephanie Bonds and Eric Ochieng*

 "Accounting for Accounting: Book-keeping Lessons from Nigeria"\
 *with Abiola Oyebanjo and Anne Krahn*

-"Mobile Mentoring: Supporting Education of Children of Sex Workers in Kenya"\
-*with Stephanie Bonds and Eric Ochieng*

 -----